ewartle/GIF_Assignment/README.md

-# GIF_Assignment
+# GIF Assignment

+In this program, you can enjoy your favorite sport GIFs!

+## Instructions:

+The application can be viewed at this website:  https://ewartle.github.io/GIF_Assignment/.

-This project is a homework assignment for Coding Bootcamp.
-It dynamically creates buttons associated with sports.
-When clicked, associated gifs will appear.
-The user can click on the gif to animate and then reclick to still.
-The user can also add a sport and -- after clicking the created button -- the user can view gifs associated with the user's selected sport.
+The application provides the user with multiple examples of sports and when the user clicks on the sports, related GIFs appear.
+The user can click on the gif to animate and click again to still.
+The user can also add a sport and view the gifs that correspond with that sport.

+## Technology Overview:
+This application employs a variety of technologies, including:  HTML, CSS, JQuery, Javascript, giphy API, and Bootstrap.

+**This app was developed as a homework assignment with the Georgia Tech coding bootcamp.**